jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 * “Can you tell me why you chose this recipe?”
 * “What is a meal that you have not cooked yourself but would like to try?”

 Questions about _activities_ are about what the participant is doing and how they are doing it.
-Activities are the core of research, this is where the action takes place.
+Activities are the core of research; this is where the action takes place.

 * \[Invitation\] “Shall we start with cooking?”
 * \[while observing\] “How did you know the pan was hot enough?”